icann/OCTO-TE-labs/DNSSEC 02a - Validation with Bind.md

 Run the following commands and confirm if you receive the "ad" flag:

-1. dig @localhost com.
-SOA
+1. dig @localhost com SOA
-2. dig @localhost com.
-SOA +dnssec
+2. dig @localhost com SOA +dnssec

 Now try the same tests as in Lab DNSSEC 01